 The vulnerability as described in ISO/IEC 24772-1 subclause 6.57 applies to SPARK.

-There are a number of situations in SPARK where the language semantics are implementation defined, to allow the implementation to choose an efficient mechanism, or to match the capabilities of the target environment.
+There are a number of situations in SPARK where the language semantics are implementation-defined, to allow the implementation to choose an efficient mechanism, or to match the capabilities of the target environment.
 Each of these situations is identified in Annex M of ISO/IEC 8652, and implementations are required to provide documentation associated with each item in Annex M to provide the programmer with guidance on the implementation choices.

 A failure can occur in a SPARK application due to implementation-defined behaviour if the programmer presumed the implementation made one choice, when in fact it made a different choice that affected the results of the execution.
 In many cases, a compile-time error or warning, or a run-time exception will indicate the presence of such a problem.
 For example, the range of integers supported by a given compiler is implementation defined.
 However, if the programmer specifies a range for an integer type that exceeds that supported by the implementation, then a compile-time error will be indicated, and if at run time a computation exceeds the base range of an integer type, then Constraint_Error is raised.

 Programmers must verify that the implementation-defined choices made by a compiler exactly match those made by a SPARK Analyzer.
 The most notable example is the ranges of the predefined Integer types, since these ranges impact the verification of the absence of arithmetic overflow in expressions.
+Similarly, bounds of some user-defined types (for example, "type T is range 1 ..
+10;") are specified by the user, but their basetype bounds are implementation-defined; one case where this can make a difference is in overflow checking.

 Many implementation-defined limits have associated constants declared in language-defined packages, generally package System.
 In particular, the maximum range of integers is given by System.Min_Int ..
 System.Max_Int, and other limits are indicated by constants such as System.Max_Binary_Modulus, System.Memory_Size, and System.Max_Mantissa.
 Other implementation-defined limits are implicit in normal ‘First and ‘Last attributes of language-defined (sub) types, such as System.Priority'First and System.Priority'Last.
 Furthermore, the implementation-defined representation aspects of types and subtypes can be queried by language-defined attributes.
 These constants can be referenced in the program and in proofs of correctness to determine statically that the implementation-specified characteristics result in correct programs.